Daïchi Saïto portrait by Baptiste Alchourroun

 Specialty: Artists' Film

-Originally from Japan, Daïchi Saïto is a film artist based in Ithaca, NY and Montréal, Canada, where he co-founded the artist film collective Double Negative in 2004.
-Saïto's films explore the relationship between the corporeal phenomena of vision and the material nature of the medium, fusing formal investigations of frame and juxtaposition with sensual and poetic expressions.
-Interested in exploratory process involving structured improvisation, Saïto has frequently collaborated with composers/improvisers such as Malcolm Goldstein and Jason Sharp for his films.
+A 2025 Guggenheim Fellow in Film-Video, Daïchi Saïto is a Japanese-born film artist whose award-winning works include Trees of Syntax, Leaves of Axis (2009) and Engram of Returning (2015).
+Saïto divides his time between Ithaca, New York, and Montréal, where he co-founded the artist film collective Double Negative in 2004.
+His films explore the relationship between the corporeal phenomena of vision and the material nature of the medium, fusing formal investigations of frame and juxtaposition with sensual, poetic expressions.
+Drawn to exploratory processes involving structured improvisation, Saïto has frequently collaborated with composer-improvisers such as Malcolm Goldstein and Jason Sharp for his films.

-Saïto’s work has been widely exhibited in film festivals, museums, galleries and cinematheques worldwide, including Tate Modern (London), Centre Pompidou (Paris), Gallery of Modern Art (Brisbane), Austrian Film Museum (Vienna), Serralves Museum of Contemporary Art (Porto), George Eastman Museum (Rochester), Academy Museum of Motion Pictures (Los Angeles), BAM (Brooklyn), International Film Festival Rotterdam, Viennale, New York Film Festival, Toronto International Film Festival's Wavelengths, among others.
-His solo shows have been presented at venues such as M+ Museum (Hong Kong), Documenta Madrid (Madrid), REDCAT (Los Angeles), Image Forum (Tokyo), Anthology Film Archives (New York), BAFICI (Buenos Aires), CCCB (Barcelona), Northwest Film Forum (Seattle) and Slovenian Cinematheque (Ljubljana).
+Saïto’s work has been widely exhibited in film festivals, museums, galleries, and cinematheques worldwide, including Tate Modern (London), Centre Pompidou (Paris), Gallery of Modern Art (Brisbane), the Austrian Film Museum (Vienna), Serralves Museum of Contemporary Art (Porto), George Eastman Museum (Rochester), the Academy Museum of Motion Pictures (Los Angeles), BAM (Brooklyn), International Film Festival Rotterdam, the Viennale, the New York Film Festival, and the Toronto International Film Festival's Wavelengths, among others.
+His solo shows have been presented at venues such as M+ Museum (Hong Kong), Documenta Madrid (Madrid), REDCAT (Los Angeles), Image Forum (Tokyo), Anthology Film Archives (New York), BAFICI (Buenos Aires), CCCB (Barcelona), Northwest Film Forum (Seattle), the Slovenian Cinematheque (Ljubljana), and the Norwegian Film Institute (Oslo).

 • MFA in Studio Arts, Concordia University